by Steven J. Cary

 The Brushfoots (Nymphalidae).
 This family is our second richest in terms of number of species and perhaps the most variable in terms of sizes, colors, patterns and behaviors.
-Despite the obvious differences in wing morphology, members all share a unifying structural character: on adults, the forelegs are reduced to tiny, brush-like structures, leaving only four functional legs.
+Despite the obvious differences in wing morphology, almost all members share a unifying structural character: on adults, the forelegs are reduced to tiny, brush-like structures, leaving only four functional legs.
+The exception that proves the rule is female Libytheinae, which have functional forelegs, emphasizing their ancestral status.
 Many of our most familiar butterflies are members of this family.
-Pursuant to Pelham’s (2019) catalog, we have ~100 species in ten subfamilies.
+Pursuant to Pelham’s (2023) catalog, we have ~100 species in ten subfamilies distributed as shown below.
+Other works may arrange, lump, or divide families in other ways.
+Updated June 26, 2023

 Leafwings (Nymphalidae: Charaxinae).
 The Leafwings are abundant and widespread in tropical latitudes, but we have only two species in New Mexico.
 Adults are brightly colored dorsally, but excellent dead-leaf mimics when wings are closed.
 Adults are strong, agile flyers.
 Larvae eat Euphorbiaceae.